Please ensure Javascript is enabled for purposes of website accessibility google-site-verification: googlef808c1b232295a4e.html

 Comprehensive Geriatric Care for Senior Cats and Dogs

-Loyal senior pets deserve the very best in veterinary care.
-Companion Pet Hospital in Philadelphia, PA offers compassionate care for senior pets to minimize the effects of painful conditions related to the aging process, reduce the occurrence of debilitating disease and add healthy years to your pet’s life.
+Companion Pet Hospital in Philadelphia, PA, offers compassionate care for senior pets to minimize the effects of painful conditions related to the aging process, reduce the occurrence of debilitating diseases and add healthy years to your pet’s life.

-By age seven, most small animal companions are considered seniors and may experience a variety of age-related changes.
-With quality veterinary care and a diligent focus on healthy lifestyle choices, most pet owners find their old friend to be happier, more comfortable and active for many years.
+Most small animal companions are considered seniors by age seven and may experience various age-related changes.
+With quality veterinary care and a diligent focus on healthy lifestyle choices, most pet owners find their old friends to be happier, more comfortable, and more active for many years.

 What to Look for in a Senior Pet

-Older pets may experience changes that are subtle and gradual, or they may come on suddenly—every pet is unique.
-As a pet owner, you want to be aware of any change in your companion animal and bring that information to your regular visit at our pet hospital.
-Together, we will address the changes you have noticed, and initiate treatment modalities as needed.
+Older pets may experience subtle and gradual changes, or they may come on suddenly.
+Every pet is unique.
+As a pet owner, you want to be aware of any change in your companion animal and bring that information to your regular visit to our pet hospital.
+Together, we will address the changes you have noticed and initiate treatment modalities as needed.

 Physical Changes